Riccardo Romagnoli: Career

-In 2008 he competed in the FIA GT3 European Championship for La Torre Motorsport in a Dodge Viper.
+In 2008, Romagnoli competed in the FIA GT3 European Championship for La Torre Motorsport in a Dodge Viper.

-His early racing career included a fifth-place finish in the 1994 Italian Formula Three season.
+Romagnoli's early racing career included a fifth-place finish in the 1994 Italian Formula Three season.
 Since then he has raced in the Italian Renault Megane Cup, finishing as runner-up in 2001 and 2002. after that he spent three years in the Italian Renault Clio Cup, before moving on to the Italian Superturismo Championship in 2006.
 He ended the season in fourth place overall.
 This season also combined with the opening two rounds of the FIA World Touring Car Championship for the independent La Torre Team in an Alfa Romeo 156.